-It is the policy of North Huddersfield Learning Community to request a Fixed Penalty Notice for every pupil taking a 'Leave of Absence' of 5 consecutive days or more.
+It is the policy of North Huddersfield Learning Community to request a Fixed Penalty Notice for every pupil taking a 'Leave of Absence' beyond 5 days.

 If parents/carers take their child out of school during term time, and this has not been authorised by the Head teacher, they may be fined £60.00 if paid within 21 days.
 The fine will rise to £120.00 if the £60 is not paid within 21 days, this then must be paid in full within 28 days.
-If it is not paid within 28 days then the matter will be referred to the Magistrate's Court where the maximum penalty for an offence is £1000.
+If it is not paid within 28 days then the matter will be referred to the Magistrate's Court where the maximum penalty for an offence is £2500.